 As you may have gathered from these definitions, one major difference between the two coverages is that workers’ compensation insurance applies only to workplace injuries, while health insurance (and therefore disability insurance) only applies to non-work injuries.
 In fact, most health insurance providers exclude coverage for injuries and illnesses that are covered by workers’ compensation insurance.

 Additionally, workers’ compensation insurance is often a mandatory coverage for employers, while disability insurance is not.
 Even if you work in a state with a statuary disability program, you don’t have to pay into it on behalf of your employees (unless you want to, of course).
 Employees make tax-deductible contributions to fund these programs unless their employer offers to cover the cost as a benefit.

-However, all states (except for Texas) require employers to carry workers’ comp coverage for their employees.
+However, nearly every state requires employers to carry workers’ comp coverage for their employees.
 The specifics of the regulations vary from state to state.
 For example, one state might require coverage even if you have only one employee.
 Others may require it once you hire four employees.
 (Check out our state-by-state workers’ comp guide to learn more about the laws in your state.)

 Does the Affordable Care Act (Obamacare) require employers to offer health insurance to employees?

 Not exactly.
 While the Affordable Care Act (Obamacare) requires that individuals carry health insurance coverage, it does not require businesses to offer coverage to their employees.
 However, starting in 2015, larger businesses may be required to make an Employer Shared Responsibility Payment (ESRP).
 For this requirement to kick in, your business must:

 - Employ 50 or more full-time employees

 - Fail to offer health insurance that meets the “minimum essential coverage” requirements